inside, overlaps, touches occlusion queries

 Unlabeled occlusion queries

-In case no label is given or the label is empty, the geometry of the current shape is tested against a practical selection of closed occluder geometries that are automatically generated with the ruleset:
+If no label is given or the label is empty, the geometry of the current shape is tested against a practical selection of closed occluder geometries that are automatically generated with the ruleset:

 Intra occlusion